-Other projects that were expected to be funded by tax dollars or impact fees will likely be delayed until growth picks up significantly.
-This is not expected to negatively impact any current facilities since the lack of growth postpones the need for new or expanded facilities.
-Some projects that will be needed when growth occurs will continue through the design and permitting stages so that they are ready for construction when growth dictates and money is available.
+Other projects that were expected to be funded by tax dollars or impact fees will be evaluated based on community need and possibly delayed until growth picks up.
+This is not expected to negatively impact any current facilities in the short term.
+Some projects that will be needed when growth occurs will continue through the design and permitting stages so that they are ready for construction when growth dictates and funds are available.